 Finally, the other option is a sliding hammer.
 You connect the sliding hammer to the glue tab and hammer the dent out.
 This is good for bigger dents, but it’s very easy to overpull a dent.

 Since there are no feet stopping the surrounding panel from being pulled with your dent, this can create a much bigger high.
 You need to be careful using the sliding hammer, and will probably need to invest in a hammer and tap-down set.

 Glue Remover – Finally once you’re done pulling, you’re going to need to remove the glue tab and pdr glue from the panel.

 There are a couple of glue-removing solutions.
 The one I recommend is rubbing alcohol.

-This is available in 70%, 90%, and 99% ratio.
-I found that the 70% was ineffective and would recommend getting the product that’s 90% or more.
+This is available in 70%, 90%, and 99% ratios.
+I found that the 70% was ineffective and would recommend getting a product that’s 90% or more.

-Applying a couple of drops to the glue will let you remove the glue from the car a majority of the time.
+Applying a couple of drops of solution to the glue will let you remove the pdr glue from the car a majority of the time.

 If you’re finding that the glue is too hard or doesn’t want to come off with the alcohol solution, try heating it up and going again.